jcjaylani/Streamlit_Data_Analysis_App/README.md

 # Streamlit Data Analysis App

 ## 📖 Overview
 **Streamlit Data Analysis App** is a modular, interactive platform for exploring data, running machine learning pipelines, and visualizing insights — all through a simple Streamlit interface.
+A PowerPoint presentation is included to give a brief overview of the Streamlit application, its purpose, and application for data science projects.

 This project demonstrates how to integrate:
 - **Exploratory Data Analysis (EDA)**